spinnaker/kleat/migration/README.md

     `metadataRemote` was specified, and instead set `metadataUrl` to this value.
     A path should be prefixed with `file://` (though currently Gate will add this prefix if it is missing for a local file).
-  - Halyard requires the `redirectUrl` to be configured as a full URL (ex:
+  - Halyard requires the `serviceAddress` to be configured as a full URL (ex:
     `https://gate.org.com:8084/mypath`).
 Kleat will require that the redirect host name, path, and protocol be separately configured.
 Users will need to remove the `redirectUrl` field and instead specify the following fields: